-Students across the state are preparing for bright futures in manufacturing careers, and the Connecticut Center for Advanced Technology is excited to be a part of that.
-In the 2017-2018 school year, over 1,600 middle-school students at nine urban schools took part in instructional manufacturing and STEM-related programming.
-Additionally, more than 200 students statewide attended our summer Young Manufacturers Academy program; 400 participated in two major Manufacturing Month events.
+Students across the state are preparing for these bright futures in manufacturing and technology careers, and the Connecticut Center for Advanced Technology (CCAT) is excited to be a part of that.
+As president and CEO, I am fortunate enough to witness hundreds of these inspired students come together to get involved and ask questions about manufacturing careers.
+In 2018-19 school year, 1,700-plus middle school students took part in instructional manufacturing and STEM-related programming.
+Additionally, more than 200 students statewide attended our summer Young Manufacturing Academies and 350 participated in two major Manufacturing Month events.

-As a non-profit corporation that provides services and resources to industry, academia, entrepreneurs and government, our Education & Workforce Development unit works with the manufacturing community to enhance employer engagement and provide critical assistance to job seekers.
-We create curriculum and implement programs for students interested in STEM-based careers.
-Our hands-on workshops, manufacturing site visits and learning activities provide and foster an environment that proves to students, families, friends and educators that there is reason to believe success awaits after graduation.
-As an approved training provider and licensed test center, CCAT also delivers pre-apprenticeship training and administers basic and technical skills assessments for core manufacturing competencies — resulting in industry-recognized credentials.
+CCAT’s Education & Workforce Development team has our future in mind.
+CCAT is a nonprofit that provides services and resources to industry, academia, entrepreneurs and government.
+We work with the manufacturing and technology community to enhance employer engagement and provide critical assistance to job seekers.
+CCAT creates curriculum and implements programs for middle- and high-school students interested in STEM-based careers.
+Our hands-on workshops, company site visits and learning activities provide and foster an environment that proves to students, families, friends and educators that there is reason to believe success awaits after graduation.
+As an approved training provider and licensed test center, CCAT also delivers pre-apprenticeship training and administers basic and technical skills assessments for core manufacturing competencies, resulting in industry-recognized credentials.

 As the state license holder and coordinator of Connecticut Dream It.
-Do It., we are part of a national initiative promoting manufacturing careers.
-We are proud that our Young Manufacturers Academy was endorsed by the National Association of Manufacturers and is recognized as a best practice throughout the national Dream It.
-Do It.
-Network; we are excited that widespread activities each October — Connecticut.
+Do It., a part of the National Manufacturing Association and Manufacturing Institute’s nationwide campaign, we are part of a national initiative promoting manufacturing career awareness.
+We are proud of the programs that have reached hundreds of students, such as the Young Manufacturers Academy, and are excited for the widespread activities each October as a part of the Connecticut.
 Dream It.
 Do It.
-Manufacturing Month — highlight the many manufacturing career opportunities.
+Manufacturing Month to highlight the many career opportunities.